placer14/edu-golang-primer/README.md

 natural-language search engine.
 - [Getting started with Golang][gettingstarted] - A brief intro to Golang with Hello World example.
+- [Go 101][go101] - Very thorough and up-to-date resource on the Golang language

 ## Questions